 Who gets to use Software Assurance Training Vouchers?

-If you’re a current Software Assurance customer, you can check your Software Assurance benefits through the Microsoft Volume Licensing Services Center (VLSC).
-You must be registered to use this tool.
+If you’re a current Software Assurance customer, you can check your Software Assurance benefits through the Microsoft Volume Licensing Services Center (VLSC) or the Microsoft Business Center (MPSA customers).
+You must be registered to use these tools.

 What courses are available?

-Available courses are those that have been created for IT professional and developer participants or courses specified as a Demonstration Session delivery.
+Available courses are those that have been created for IT professional and developer participants.
 Courses that are NOT eligible include First Look Clinics, Hands-on Labs, and Microsoft Press books.
-With the exception of Demonstration Sessions, courses that have been created for end users—for example, Microsoft Office Excel, Word, and PowerPoint—are also not eligible for Software Assurance Training Vouchers.
-You may accommodate and supplement end-user education through your Software Assurance E-Learning benefits.
-Software Assurance TechNet also offers additional resources for IT professionals.
+End-user education is available through your Software Assurance E-Learning benefits.

 You can view the current list of Software Assurance eligible courses.
 Under Program Type, select SA Training Vouchers.